The 31st (Huntingdonshire) Regiment

-- No 1340 Pte Samuel Lemar aged 21 years died on 6 Mar 1870 at the regimental hospital from jaundice.
+- 6 Mar No 1340 Pte Samuel Lemar aged 21 years died in the regimental hospital from jaundice.
 Lemar was a bandsman who had served with the regiment for only 2 years.
 He had been quartered in Lower St Elmo Barracks.
 He reported sick on 3 Mar 1870, complaining of "great depression of spirits, lassitude, loss of appetite, pain over his liver, and yellowness of both eyes".

-- No 3969 Pte Patrick Henny aged 36 years drowned on 10 Sept 1870 while bathing in the rear of Lower St Elmo Barracks.
+- 10 Sep No 3969 Pte Patrick Henny, aged 36 years drowned while bathing in the rear of Lower St Elmo Barracks.
 He had served for 13 years.

-- No 545 Pte John Morgan aged 38 years died at the regimental hospital on 23 Sept 1870 from a depressed fractured of the skull.
+- 23 Sep No 545 Pte John Morgan, aged 38 years died in the regimental hospital from a depressed fractured of the skull.
 He fell from a height of 9 feet into the urinal in the barrack yard at Lower St Elmo when under the influence of liquor.
 His head hit the upright fixed slate and he sustained a compound comminuted fracture of the right side of his skull.
 He had served for 13 years.

-- No 916 Pte Alfred Tuggle aged 26 years died at the regimental hospital from Typhus Fever.
+- 28 Sep No 916 Pte Alfred Tuggle, aged 26 years died in the regimental hospital from typhus fever.
 He had served for 7 years of which 3 and a half years were in Malta.
 Tuggle was a bandsman quartered at Lower St Elmo Barracks.
-He was admitted on 12 Sept with pains in his back and head, fever and jaundice.
-He became delirious, with a temperature of 104 F (40 C), and died on 28 Sept 1870.
+He was admitted on 12 September with pains in his back and head, fever and jaundice.
+He became delirious, with a temperature of 104 F (40 C), and died on 28 September.

-- No 3543 Pte John Sweeny aged 36 years died at the regimental hospital on 12 Oct 1870 from hypertrophy of heart.
+- 12 Oct No 3543 Pte John Sweeny, aged 36 years died in the regimental hospital from hypertrophy of his heart.
 He had served for 17 years, of which 3 yrs 4 months were in Malta.
-He was admitted on 12 Oct with palpitations and breathlessness and died suddenly while walking in the ward to his bed.
+He was admitted with palpitations and breathlessness and died suddenly while walking in the ward to his bed.

-- No 1289 Pte Charles Overhill aged 22 years died at Forrest Hospital on 8 Dec 1870, from Phthisis Pulmonalis.
+- 8 Dec No 1289 Pte Charles Overhill, aged 22 years died at Forrest Hospital from Phthisis Pulmonalis.

 1871 1st/31st (Huntingdonshire)